Package 'cleanepi'

 Description

-The function iteratively removes the constant data until there are not found anymore.
-It stores the details about the removed constant data in a form of a data frame within the report object.
+The function iteratively removes constant data until none remain.
+It records details of the removed constant data as a data frame within the report object.

 Usage